Sudhamsh24/Residual-Hybrid-Deep-learning-for-Personlized-Insulin-Dose-Estimation/README.md

 🩺 Personalized Insulin Dosage Prediction Using Hybrid LSTM–GRU 🚀 Project Overview

-This project proposes a Hybrid Deep Learning Framework for predicting personalized insulin dosages in diabetic patients.
+This project introduces a Hybrid Deep Learning Framework for predicting personalized insulin dosages in diabetic patients.
 By combining LSTM and GRU layers with residual learning, the model captures both short-term glucose fluctuations and long-term physiological patterns.

-The system processes the AIM94 diabetes dataset, performing advanced preprocessing and temporal feature engineering to transform irregular event logs into structured time-series suitable for deep learning models.
+The model processes the AIM94 dataset, applying advanced preprocessing and temporal feature engineering to transform irregular event logs into structured time-series suitable for deep learning.

 🔑 Key Highlights